RickStrahl/BlogPosts/2023-12/Integrating OpenAI image generation into your .NET Application/IntegretingOpenaiImageGenerationIntoYourNetApplication.md

 Personally I regularly use:

-* OpenAI API
+* OpenAI API, Azure OpenAI (less so)
 * MidJourney
 * Bing Image Generator (because it's free)
 * Copilot (because it's free)

 Out of these I've gotten the most used results from my own OpenAI API integration, mainly because I can tweak the settings exactly and I can easily go through my prompts and re-run with minor tweaks.

 Taking advantage of original and revised prompts is what makes the difference here I think.
 Although it uses Dall-E 3 like Bing IC and Copilot the API seems to produces better results, but that could just be the luck of the draw.
 I also found that the security limits are dialed down a bit in the API vs the Microsoft offerings so I can get more subversive and slightly more violent prompts  through than the public AIs (any mention of 'blood' seems to trigger the public AIs).

 That said while I'm fleshing out ideas for images I often use Bing Image Creator first, then pop it into my API integration where I usually end up with the final result.

 I really like MidJourney as a counter point to Dall-E because it usually produces very different output.
 I often use it when I'm playing with new ideas and variations.
 I also **love** the fact that you can see what other people are doing - reviewing other people's prompts and seeing the generated output has been really informative and inspirational.

-The OpenAI API and MidJourney are not free so expect to put a little money into this as you experiment and use these tools, but if you actually use them the cost is well worth it.
+The OpenAI API and MidJourney are not free so expect to put a little money into this as you experiment and use these tools, but if you actually use any images, the cost is well worth it.

-MidJourney's basic plan is $10 a month and that's roughly 200 image generations (4 at a time) and you can top off if you run out.
+MidJourney's basic plan is $10 a month and that's roughly 200 image generations (4 at a time ie 800 images) and you can top off if you run out.
 I've used it quite a bit experimenting and have not hit the limit.

 OpenAI API usage has been more expensive - you can create an account and do $10 increments for fixed price per use usage ($0.04/image).
 I've gone overboard in the last month as I've worked on the Markdown Monster integration, but even so ended up racking up barely over $20 in the course of a month.
 Given that I ended up with at least 20 images that I actually used for something (album art, blog post banners, a couple of library logos, a couple of event banners etc.) that's money well spent in my book.
 OpenAI's pricing is per use, so it's easy to top off the account to a certain amount and not worry about since there's no recurring auto-payment which makes it a better deal than a subscription you may use infrequently.